Proxy Statement and Form S-4 Disclosure

 Exam Tip: Gotchas

-• The banker signs a consent, not the proxy itself.
-The banker's written consent permits the proxy to include the fairness opinion.
+• When its opinion is presented as an expert opinion, the banker signs a consent, not the proxy itself.
+That written consent is conditional on the expert treatment; the banker does not sign merely because it assisted with disclosure.
 The proxy itself is signed by the issuer's officers and directors.

 • The banker assists with the "Background of the Merger" section.
 That is the deal-process narrative drafted from the banker's deal log.
 It is one of the most-read sections of any merger proxy and a frequent source of post-deal litigation.